Elements trilogy: Controversy

 Mehta had originally intended to direct Water in February 2000, with the actors Shabana Azmi, Nandita Das and Akshay Kumar.
-Her earlier film, Fire, however, had previously attracted hostility from some people in the Hindu community (who objected to her depiction of Hindu culture) and had organized attacks on cinemas that screened that film.
+Her earlier film, Fire, however, had previously attracted hostility from some people in the Hindu community, who objected to her depiction of Hindu culture and had organized attacks on cinemas that screened that film.
 Thus, the day before filming of Water was due to begin, the crew was informed that there were complications with gaining location permits.
 The following day, they learned that 2,000 protesters had stormed the ghats, destroying the main film set, burning and throwing it into the Ganges in protest of the film's subject matter.

 The resulting tensions meant that Mehta struggled for many years to make Water and was eventually forced to make it in Sri Lanka rather than India.
 She eventually made the film, with a new cast, and a fake title used during filming (River Moon) in 2003.
 The struggle to make the film was detailed in a non-fiction book, Shooting Water: A Mother-Daughter Journey and the Making of the Film, written by Mehta's daughter, author Devyani Saltzman (whose father is Canadian producer and director Paul Saltzman, son of pioneering Canadian weather forecaster Percy Saltzman).

 Critical responses to Mehta's work surfaced also during the release of Fire in 1998 because members of the Hindu Shiv Sena party felt it was an attack on Hindu tradition and the institution of marriage.
 Members of the party engaged in mass protests against the film at cinemas in Mumbai and Delhi.
-After the movie's release, Mehta spent nearly a year under 24-hour police protection while traveling through North America and Europe.
-Mehta and others, including feminists who took issue with the film for other reasons (see "Criticism"), engaged in counter demonstrations to prevent the censorship of the film.
+Following the film's premiere, Mehta travelled across Europe and North America for almost a year while being constantly guarded by police.
+Mehta and others staged counterdemonstrations to stop the film from being censored, including feminists who disagreed with the movie for different reasons (see "Criticism").